 The Good & The Bad

-- Keeps track of all your receipts stored in a convenient place, so you can track your spending routines.
-Just click bottom left of screen, on the word “Receipts”, to view all entered receipts.
+Keeps track of all your receipts stored in a convenient place so that you can track your spending routines.
+Just click bottom left of the screen, on the word “Receipts,” to view all entered receipts.
 Valid receipts are stored by date automatically.
 But you can also sort them many different ways.

 My number one tip to using ReceiptPal is to use this in conjunction with other receipt apps for saving even more money.
 You should be using Receipt Hog, Ibotta, Checkout 51 and submitting your receipts.

-People that want to spend a little bit a time to earn a gift cards.
+People that don’t mind spending a little bit of time, upload pictures of their receipts to earn gift cards.
 It’s easy and over time you will be rewarded.
-Your not going to get rich doing it.
+You’re not going to get rich doing it.
 FYI.

 ReceiptPal Tools & Training

-It’s so simple they have a very short tutorial on how to use their app.
+It’s so simple they have a concise tutorial on how to use their app.

 Question or comments can be directed to ReceiptPal via the “Feedback” located in “Settings” within the app itself.
 You could also email them via their email at firstname.lastname@example.org.